vikram087/icam-materials-database/frontend/README.md

 # Setup of Frontend

-This guide provides instructions to set up and run the frontend, which provides an interface for interacting with the ICAM Abstract Database.
-The frontend allows users to search and view research paper abstracts retrieved from the database.
+This guide provides instructions to set up and run the frontend, which provides the user interface.
+It also has an nginx reverse proxy for hosting with Docker.

 ## Table of Contents
 - [Clone the Repository](#1-clone-the-repository)